fredericbarthelet/blog-theodo-article-homebridge/README.md

   * a `Model` characteristic
   * a `SerialNumber` characterisic
 * a `Switch` service containing:
-  * a `On`characteristic - the only required characteristic of this service
+  * an `On`characteristic - the only required characteristic of this service

 Unlike `AccessoryInformation` service's characteristics, which are readable and require only a getter, the `On` characteristic is writtable and require a getter and setter.